Art washes from the soul the dust of ordinary life. –Picasso

 Chagall lifts the veil between things visible and invisible; he invites us to wonder with the eyes and heart of a child.
 He does not turn his eye from suffering, but with strokes of synthesizing synergy, turns suffering on its head.

-For a delightful tour of Chagall’s multi-faceted work with the perfect musical accompaniment, enjoy this video:
+A delightful tour of Chagall’s multi-faceted work with the perfect musical accompaniment:

 Love this Chagall quote, which opens Sylvie Forstier’s book on the artist: